ashutoshbisoyi/community-discussion/README.md

 ## Features

-- Generates random users on click of refresh button in navigation bar or on page refresh
+- Generates random users
+  - user generates on click of refresh button
+  - user generates on page refresh
 - Generated user can add a comments
   - Comment get added on press of enter
   - Comment get added on click of comment button